michal-h21/make4ht/README.md

 inline\_elements

-:  table of inline elements which shouldn't be direct descendants of the `body` element.
+:  table of inline elements that shouldn't be direct descendants of the `body` element.
 The element names should be table keys, the values should be true.

 Example